-This course will discuss the diagnosis of developmental coordination disorder (DCD) and the role of physical therapists with children with this condition in the school setting.
+This introductory level course will discuss the diagnosis of developmental coordination disorder (DCD) and the role of physical therapists with children with this condition in the school setting.
 A focus on examination and intervention in the school environment and unique challenges in the school environment will be provided.
 This course is directly related to the practice of physical therapy and is therefore appropriate for the PT/PTA.

 Course created on October 8, 2019